belgaard/Leantest/README.md

 Note that the versions built so far start with _0._, which means that I consider the code to be in a pre-release state.
 The consequence of this is that there may be small breaking changes even though only the minor part of the version is bumped up.
 As soon as the major part of the version is bumped to _1._ I will start using semantic versioning, so you can count on minor version upgrades being backwards compatible.

 ## An Example
 Note that the test below declares all _data_ that it depends on in a `WithData` method.
 This is quite central to lean tests - the target under test is always _empty_ with respect to data before each test, while any data that each individual test depends on is explicitly declared.
 In this case, the data is fed into a simple mock of an external service.
 In other cases the data could be fed into an (initially empty) database or other means for keeping state.
+The same data can be fed to multiple places.
+This is not a concern of the test method as it is handled by the contect builder.

 ````csharp
         [TestMethod]